Azure-Samples/ms-identity-blazor-server/README.md

 |-----------------|---------------|
 | <img src="./Deploy-to-Azure/ReadmeFiles/topology.png" width="200"> | [**Deploy to Azure App Services**](./Deploy-to-Azure) </br> Finally, we prepare your app for deployment to various Azure services.
 Learn how to package and upload files, Configure authentication parameters and use the various Azure services for managing your operations. |

-### Chapter 5: Connect to Azure SQL Database using AAD access token
+### Chapter 5: Connect to Azure SQL Database using Azure AD authentication

 |                 |               |
 |-----------------|---------------|